 Conclusion

 In this study, the performance of thirteen rice harvesters was evaluated.
-Criteria such as percentage of broken seeds, peeled seeds, cracked seeds, uncut thorns, straw, weed seeds, percentage of hollow and immature seeds, degree of seed purity, percentage of nose drop, Percentage of sieve drop, percentage of crushing, fuel consumption and field capacity and field yield were used to evaluate the performance of combine harvesters.
+Criteria such as percentage of broken seeds, peeled seeds, cracked seeds, uncut bunches, straw, weed seeds, percentage of hollow and immature seeds, degree of seed purity, percentage of nose drop, Percentage of sieve drop, percentage of crushing, fuel consumption and field capacity and field yield were used to evaluate the performance of combine harvesters.
 Comparing the average performance criteria of combine harvesters showed that their performance could be different according to different criteria.
 Therefore, the TOPSIS method was used to rank combine harvesters according to all combine performance criteria.
 Accordingly, the combinations can be selected in order of priority: DELTA2300, AU201-B, 4LZ-2.0B, 4LZ-3.0, TH750C, 4LZ750C, 4LZ-4.0, CX585G, 4LZ-4.0ZD, DC-70G, DC- Named 70G, 4LZ-4.6, 4LZ-5.0QB, 4LZ-2.5.
 Therefore, the DELTA 2300 combine, a whole-feed type, can be introduced as the best combine.
-Of course, for a more detailed study, it is necessary to evaluate under different climatic conditions and different types of rice.
+Of course, for a more detailed study, the evaluation should be carried out under different climatic conditions with different types of rice.

 References